 If you know the answers to these questions it can help your stylist to create a look that will incorporate your bridal accessories.
 Take any accessories that you already have along to the consultation with you.

 If your ceremony starts at 2pm and your reception won’t finish until midnight, your wedding hairstyle is going to have to last for a very long time.
-Talk to your stylist about your hair type and decide what the practical solution might be to keeping it looking great all day.
+Talk to your stylist about your hair type when choosing wedding hairstyle and decide what the practical solution might be to keeping it looking great all day.

 Your loose wedding hairstyle might look great when the stylist has blow dried it, but if your hair is prone to frizzing up you might look like a puff ball by the time you get to the first dance.
 Equally if your hair doesn’t hold a curl easily, you will need a lot of products to keep those corkscrews in place until your dramatic exit.
 The bun is a popular wedding hairstyle as it is sleek and elegant, and stays in place all day.